 - Boosting ice cream for requests happening at night.

-Currently request tags are applied by passing a value in with the
+Currently user segments are applied by passing a value in with the

 us query parameter (user segment).
-In the future certain types of automatic request tagging will be exposed in this endpoint, such that rules can be generated based on location, time-of-day and other parameters.
+In the future automatically generated user segments will be exposed in this endpoint, so that rules can be generated based on location, time-of-day and other parameters.
 The goal is to give customer teams similar optimization abilities as applied automatically by Constructor.

 You can pass custom user segments to search or behavioral tracking endpoints using the